 In 1988, Scenic Tennessee began inviting Tennessee school kids to engage with the beauty of their state by taking photographs on a theme and submitting them for a friendly annual judging.

-Since then, Scenic Tennessee’s photo contests have been among the most popular things we do.
-While they no longer take place on a yearly basis, they are now open to professional and amateur adult photographers as well as middle- and high school students; and they typically benefit from the expertise and involvement of a partner organization, such as the Tennessee Civil War National Heritage Area which cosponsored the Civil War-themed Living Legacies contest in 2011-2012, or the Tennessee Historical Society which joined in our Viewing History contest in 2006-2007.
-The submissions themselves often give rise to one or more special ad hoc categories, such as the popular “Falling Waters” sub-theme that emerged in 2009’s Lands Worth Preserving.
+While our photo contests no longer take place on a yearly basis, they are now open to professional and amateur adult photographers as well as middle- and high school students; they offer modest cash prizes; they may be mounted in a traveling exhibit that visits libraries and other public venues; and they often benefit from the involvement of a partner organization, such as The Land Trust for Tennessee, which cosponsored Lands Worth Preserving in 2008-2009, or the Tennessee Historical Society which cosponsored Viewing History in 2006-2007.

-There is no fee to enter our contests; we ask only that contestants give permission to Scenic Tennessee and any nonprofit partners to use their submissions for educational and related promotional purposes—such as decorating the Pickin’ Up Tennessee RV during our statewide litter awareness tour in 2013.
+There is no fee to enter Scenic Tennessee photo contests; we ask only that contestants give permission to Scenic Tennessee and any nonprofit partners to use their submissions for educational and related promotional purposes—such as decorating the Pickin’ Up Tennessee RV during our statewide litter awareness tour in 2013.

 Our next contest is in discussion.
 Please check back here for updates, or contact president Marge Davis at email@example.com.